kubermatic/docs/content/kubeone/main/architecture/operating-system-manager/usage/_index.en.md

 The variable `initial_machinedeployment_operating_system_profile` can also be configured using `terraform.tfvars`.

-3. Now create your cluster and make sure that you are using the custom addons folder.
+1. Now create your cluster, make sure that you are using the custom addons folder and disabling templating for the addon/folder with the custom OSPs.

 ```yaml
 apiVersion: kubeone.k8c.io/v1beta2